afuadhossain/Modified_MNIST_Classification/readme.md

          python preprocess/pickle_data.py

-2) Run the alternate cnn
+2) Run the CNN predictor

    a) make sure to run in an (virtual) environment that supports tensorflow.
 Information regarding this is found at https://www.tensorflow.org/install/